A Unified Model for Multi-Task Drone Routing in Post-Disaster Road Assessment: Experiments

+\item Single-Task Deep Learning Baseline.
+We compare UM against single-task attention-based encoder-decoder models (AEDM) from \cite{Gong2025Deep}.
+Following the single-task paradigm, eight independent AEDM models are trained, one for each PDRA variant: AEDM-Basic, AEDM-OR, AEDM-TW, AEDM-OR-TW, AEDM-MD, AEDM-OR-MD, AEDM-TW-MD, and AEDM-OR-TW-MD.
+Each model undergoes separate training (200 epochs per variant) to learn variant-specific routing strategies.
+This single-task approach results in high training costs and deployment complexity: 8 separate models with a total of 10.4 million parameters, 1,600 cumulative training epochs, and 192 hours of training time. \end{enumerate}

+As summarized in Table~\ref{table 3}, the three baseline categories demonstrate distinct limitations that motivate our unified framework.
+Exact methods require variant-specific mathematical formulations for each PDRA configuration, resulting in high deployment complexity and poor computational scalability despite minimal algorithmic expertise requirements.
+Heuristic methods demand extensive domain knowledge and variant-specific algorithmic redesign, with each of the eight PDRA variants necessitating tailored implementations that complicate practical deployment.
+Single-task DRL approaches eliminate the need for domain expertise and achieve rapid performance, but require training separate models for each variant, leading to substantial deployment overhead when comprehensive variant coverage is needed.
+In contrast, UM consolidates all 8 variants within a single 1.3M parameter model trained for 200 epochs in 24 hours, achieving an 8-fold reduction in training cost while enabling streamlined deployment through unified problem representation.

-Since post-disaster response requires assessing road networks at multiple affected locations (e.g., after earthquakes or floods), the task is inherently multi-instance rather than single-instance.
-Therefore, Gurobi, AEDM, and the proposed UM must all be evaluated on their ability to handle multiple instances efficiently, making both solution quality and computational speed equally critical.
-For this reason, the following results are averaged over 10 randomly generated problem instances.
-For the single-task AEDM and UM, we report the total computation time across the 10 instances, while for Gurobi we report the average time per instance, which places Gurobi in a relatively favorable position.
+\textbf{Evaluation Protocol}.
+Since post-disaster response inherently involves assessing road networks at multiple affected locations (e.g., after earthquakes or floods), we evaluate all methods on their ability to handle multiple problem instances efficiently, where both solution quality and computational speed are critical.
+Results are averaged over 10 randomly generated instances for each problem configuration.
+For UM and AEDM, we report total computation time across all 10 instances to reflect practical deployment scenarios, while for Gurobi and heuristics we report average time per instance, which provides these baseline methods a favorable computational comparison basis.